 Mental health difficulties and Sharpham mindfulness courses and retreats

-Although meditation and mindfulness can be helpful in managing stress, depression and anxiety, according to UK best practice guidelines, the practice might not be suitable if you are experiencing major depression or other clinically diagnosed psychiatric illness such as bipolar disorder, psychosis or current self-harming.
+Although meditation and mindfulness can be helpful in managing stress, depression and anxiety, according to UK best practice guidelines, the practice might not be suitable if you are experiencing major depression or other clinically diagnosed psychiatric illness such as personality disorder, major trauma (PTSD), psychosis or current self-harming.

 To attend a course or retreat you need to be in a relatively stable period of mental well-being.
 Our leaders might not be able to offer the level of individual support you need if things are very difficult for you.

 For these reasons we have a booking process designed to make sure that a course or retreat is right for you at this point in time.

 Our booking process

 Once you have booked on to a retreat or course, you'll receive a link to a confidential booking form where you can provide information about any physical or mental health issues and your booking is not confirmed until you have completed this form.

 It’s essential you complete our confidential booking form as soon as possible to ensure we can best accommodate your dietary or health-related needs.
 The Trust also needs this information for insurance purposes.

 If you do not fill in the booking form at least one week prior to the retreat or course you may not be able to attend.
 In these circumstances no refund can be offered.
 If for any reason you cannot complete the form please get in touch.